kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

     id:     5a0bbe74-ce42-4f49-813d-7c434af65aad
     health: HEALTH_WARN
             too few PGs per OSD (4 < min 30)

   services:
     mon: 3 daemons, quorum a,b,c (age 12m)
     mgr: a(active, since 21m)
     osd: 4 osds: 4 up (since 20m), 4 in (since 20m)

   data:
     pools:   1 pools, 8 pgs
     objects: 0 objects, 0 B
     usage:   4.0 GiB used, 72 GiB / 76 GiB avail
     pgs:     8 active+clean
 ```

-Oh Wait! the health value is again HEALTH_WARN, no problem, it is because there are too few PGs per OSD, in this case 4, for a minimum value of 30.
+Oh Wait! the health value is again `HEALTH_WARN`, no problem! it is because there are too few PGs per OSD, in this case 4, for a minimum value of 30.
 Let's fix it changing that value to 256:

 ```sh
 [root@kv-master-00 ~]# kubectl -n rook-ceph exec -it $toolbox sh